 Ranges of Epithelial Cells in Urine During Pregnancy

 In order to understand the number of epithelial cells, you will need to undergo a urine evaluation test.
 The technician will look for the number of visible cells in a High Power Field (HPF) under a microscope.
-Based on how many they see, the tests report will indicate few, moderate or many numbers of epithelial cells.
-Since these cells are shed from the body as an ongoing build and repair process, the normal range of epithelial cells in urine during pregnancy or prior to it can range from 1 to 5 flat cells under high power field.
+Based on how many they see, the tests report will indicate few, moderate or large number of epithelial cells.
+Since these cells are shed from the body due to the ongoing build and repair process, the normal range of epithelial cells in urine during pregnancy or prior to it can range from 1 to 5 flat cells under high power field.